shivani-vinod18/tubulin-phylogeny/docs/workflow.md

 Only suitable sequences will be retained in the final curated FASTA file.

+## Domain-related considerations

+Only full-length or near full-length tubulin protein sequences were retained.
+No separate domain extraction was performed because the selected UniProt entries were annotated as alpha-, beta-, or gamma-tubulin proteins and had sequence lengths consistent with expected full-length tubulin proteins.
+Entries representing tubulin-associated proteins or tubulin-modifying enzymes were excluded.

 ## 4. Multiple Sequence Alignment

 The curated protein sequences will be aligned using MAFFT.